By Tim Lambert

 The Act of Uniformity 1662 said that all clergy must use the Book of Common Prayer.
 About 2,000 clergymen who disagreed resigned.
 Furthermore, the Conventicle Act of 1664 forbade unauthorized religious meetings of more than 5 people unless they were all of the same household.

-Finally, the Five Mile Act of 1665 forbade non-Anglican ministers to come within 5 miles of incorporated towns.
+Finally, the Five Mile Act of 1665 forbade non-Anglican ministers from coming within 5 miles of incorporated towns.
 (Towns with a mayor and corporation).
 However, these measures did not stop the non-conformists from meeting or preaching.

 James II was deposed in 1688.
 Afterward, the Bill of Rights (1689) said that no Catholic could become king or queen and no king could marry a Catholic.
 Parliament also passed the Toleration Act in 1689.
 Non-conformists were allowed their own places of worship and their own teachers and preachers.
 However, they could not hold government positions or attend university.